monam99/mmohamma.github.io/_pages/about.md

 News
 ======
-* Dec 22 : I am going to give a talk about _Economics & Computation_ at _the Sharif University of Technology_ virtually in Persian .
-Write me an email if you are interested in attending.
+* Aug 21 : I am excited to announce my enrollment in the renowned Cornell University Operations Research and Industrial Engineering (ORIE) program, where I will be pursuing my Ph.D. journey.
+* Aug 7 : I am thrilled to announce the publication of our collaborative work with Professor Abiad Monge in the esteemed journal Discrete Applied Mathematics.